efxtv/EFX-Tv-Bookmarks/bin/cheat_sheet/top-command_cheat_sheet.md

    - `NI` - Niceness value
    - `VIRT` - Total amount of virtual memory used by that task
    - `RES` - Physical memory being used by the process
-   - `SHR` - Shared memory, how much shared memory is being used by the task
+   - `SHR` - Shared memory, how much-shared memory is being used by the task
    - `%CPU` - CPU percentage
    - `%MEM` - Memory percentage
    - `TIME` - How much time CPU has spent on that particular task